-With just shy of 20 hectares of rented, farmed or owned vineyards in Rioja Alta, Rioja Baja, Rioja Alavesa and Arlanza, […]Keep Reading
+With about 25 hectares of rented and owned vineyards in Rioja Alta, Rioja Baja, Rioja Alavesa, and splitting his time between […]Keep Reading